loganbrick/Pizzas/README.md

 The steps I have taked for optimization are as follows:

-*Optimized Cameron's profile picture and pizzeria.jpg
+*Optimized Cameron's profile picture and pizzeria.jpg *Attempted to load web fonts asynchronously
+*Loading and calling the analytics.js asynchronously

 ## Old stuff is below